MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

 [0]02CC.03E4::‎2012‎-‎01‎-‎04 09:29:50.309 [Microsoft-Windows-WWAN-SVC-EVENTS]Account Management: Account updater finished for network interface {7a0a0dce-0a51-471a-8c16-6e767cd0b861}.
 ```

-**Note**
+> [!NOTE]
-In the latter example, there are no entries for **Data store create/update started** or **Data store create/update finished**.
+> In the latter example, there are no entries for **Data store create/update started** or **Data store create/update finished**.
 Because information stored in the SIM is critical to the account management process, a device that does not have a SIM will not have the necessary associated metadata.

 If the hardware was successfully processed, but your logo or name do not display in the networks list, there might be a problem with the metadata package.
 This can be investigated by using the parser task entries in the log.
 To find these entries, search for **Parser-Task**.
 Log entries for a successful parse typically look like the following: